Jump to accessibility statement Skip to content

 THE INC (Tourism, Hospitality & Events International Conference) “Tourism, Hospitality and Events: Innovation and Resilience during Uncertainty” is co-organised by the Cyprus University of Technology, the universities of Derby and Sunderland, and the Centre for Research in Tourism Excellence (CERTE).

-The second International Practice-Focused Research in Education Conference (IPFREC) 2023 was hosted by the University of Sunderland on the Riverside Campus from 3-6 July.
+The University of Sunderland hosted the second International Practice-Focused Research in Education Conference (IPFREC) 2023 on the Riverside Campus from 3 to 6 July 2023.
 IPFREC was organised and delivered by the University of Sunderland’s Centre for Excellence in Teacher Training (SUNCETT).
 The conference was dedicated to encouraging international disciplinary and interdisciplinary research, scholarly discussion and debate surrounding the relationship between practice, theory, and research in Education.
 The IPFREC Conference Planning Committee welcomed abstracts from researchers in the discipline of education and in education-related subjects as well as researchers from other disciplines including, philosophy, sociology, psychology, and education policy.

 IPFREC 2023 Conference dates: